6 Tips to Avoid a Car Accident in the Rain

 - Tires – Check to make sure your tires have enough tread to maintain good traction in wet weather.
 Otherwise, there is a higher risk of hydroplaning.

 - Windows and windshield – You need to clean your windshield and windows on a regular basis to ensure you have high visibility in the rain.
 Smokers need to pay particular attention to their windshield and windows as smoking in the car can leave behind a residue.

 - Headlights and brake lights – This helps you see other cars but also helps other drivers see you.

 Schedule a Free Consultation Today

 If you were injured in a rainy-weather car accident, the other driver may be liable.
-Contact Janet, Jenner & Suggs today to discuss the accident and find out if you have legal options.
+Contact Janet, Janet & Suggs today to discuss the accident and find out if you have legal options.

 Our experienced auto accident lawyers have a long track record of recovering fair compensation for victims of car accidents.

 Contact our firm today by completing a Free Case Evaluation form.